hkuwahara/sleaping/README.md

 # Sleaping

 ## Fadso
-Fadso is a tool that downsamples fastq data using sleaping, an efficient approximate reservoir sampling algorithm  It takes gzipped or plain fastq files as input and outputs gzipped or plain fastq files.
-[This](http://www.aaa.bbb.ccc) describes the sleaping method in detail.
+Fadso is a tool that downsamples fastq data using sleaping, an efficient approximate reservoir sampling algorithm, described in detail [here](http://www.aaa.bbb.ccc).
+It takes gzipped or plain fastq files as input and outputs gzipped or plain fastq files.
 Fadso was implemented in C.
+For the generation of random numbers, Fadso uses MT19937-64 (2004/9/29 version), a 64-bit version of Mersenne Twister pseudorandom number generator by Makoto Matsumoto and Takuji Nishimura.

 ## Installation of Fadso
 This section shows an installation procedure using cmake.